awsdocs/amazon-sqs-developer-guide/doc_source/sqs-list-all-queues.md

 # Tutorial: Listing All Amazon SQS Queues in a Region<a name="sqs-list-all-queues"></a>

 When you create a queue, it can take a short time for the queue to propagate throughout Amazon SQS\.
-The following example demonstrates confirming your queue's existence by listing all queues in the current region\.
+The following example shows how to confirm your queue's existence by listing all queues in the current region\.

 **Topics**
 + [AWS Management Console](#list-all-queues-console)